Keith Cornett

 Amerasians-Widowers-Special Immigrants

-Individuals may apply for adjustment of status if they meet specific requirements and circumstances summarized below.
-Contact us to set up an in-office or virtual appointment to review your case.
+Individuals may also apply for adjustment of status simultaneously with their I-360 petition if they meet specific requirements and circumstances summarized below.

 The widow(er) of a U.S. citizen.
 Generally, you may be eligible to receive a Green Card if you: